dylan-wolf/Dylan-Wolf/README.md

 ### Bienvenue,

-Currently, I am pursuing a Master’s degree in Mathematics at night while working during the day as a technical writer and frontend developer.
-I am interested in mathematical climate modeling with a focus on atmospheric modeling.
+Currently, I am pursuing a Master’s degree in Mathematics at night while working during the day as a technical writer.
 I have studied computer science for more than six years as a student, tutor, and autodidact.

-I am currently learning about mathematical modeling methods, atmospheric physics, and geophysical fluid dynamics.
+I am currently learning about mathematical modeling methods, data science, and geophysical fluid dynamics.

 <!--